EvanC8/Chromatic-Tuner/README.md

 $$ \text{Cents} = round[1200 * log_{2}(\frac{\text{freqency}}{\text{ideal frequency}})] $$

 Now, the input frequency can be mapped to an angle along the semitone wheel, and the calculated cents can be used to determine whether the frequency is reasonably in tune with the calculated target note.
+All of the musical formulas mentioned here are implemented in `AudioProcessor.swift`

 # Next Steps